 How will the summer signings fare and can experienced heads deliver the desired leadership?

-Over the course of the campaign, we at Seat Pitch will keep you updated on all of the numbers that matter at the City Ground in the vital statistics table below.
+Over the course of the campaign, we at Nottingham Forest News will keep you updated on all of the numbers that matter at the City Ground in the vital statistics table below.

 Nottingham Forest’s top Championship performers in 2018-19